Filesystem

 File::exists('path/to/file.txt');

-# Checking the type
+# Checking the Type

 # Directories

-Additionally you can check if a path corresponds to a directory.
+You can check if a path corresponds to a directory.

 use Phenix\Facades\File;